-Customer Data Protection: A Marketer’s Guide to Securing Customer Data
+Customer Data Protection: A Marketer’s Guide to Securing User Data

 Cybercrime is big business.
-In fact, research shows that cybercriminals bring in yearly revenues around $1.5 trillion — that’s equal to the GDP of Russia.
-Cybercriminals make their money through data — they hack systems, steal data, resell it, or sometimes hold it for ransom.
+In fact, research shows that cybercriminals bring in yearly revenues around $1.5 trillion by hacking data systems, stealing user data, and at times holding it for ransom.

-Marketers have more control to protect customer data than they think.
-Something as simple as an email address is a piece of customer data that needs to be protected.
-Almost any piece of data that you collect and store from your customers is something that a cybercriminal might find valuable.
+Protecting customer data is more important than ever.
+Even something as simple as an email address is an example of customer data that needs to be protected.
+In fact, nearly every piece of customer data that a company collects and stores is something a cybercriminal might find valuable.

 Why is protecting customer data important?

 Equifax is a cautionary tale.
-Their data breach is one of the most well known of the twenty-first century.
+Their data breach is one of the most well known of the 21st century.
 Overnight, the credit monitoring company lost $4 billion in market value.
-On top of that, they were recently fined $700 million by the FTC.
-Two years later, the company is still dealing with negative PR from the data breach.
+On top of that, they were fined $700 million by the FTC.
+Even years later, the company is still dealing with negative PR from the data breach.

-The GDPR and the CCPA are the two most well-known regulations, but at least 25 states have data protection laws that also affect privately and publicly owned companies.
+Laws like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) also require businesses to protect consumer data.
+Even if your business is not located in Europe or California, you may still be subject to these laws if your customers are residents.
+(The GDPR and the CCPA are the two most well-known regulations, but at least 25 states have data protection laws that also affect privately and publicly owned companies.)

 1. Only collect vital data